Text-to-Give: Everything Your Church Needs to Know

 Mobility and convenience set text giving apart from earlier models of online giving—but text-to-give isn’t the only mobile giving solution anymore, either.

-4. Text-to-give used to be the best mobile giving solution churches had
+4. Text-to-give was the best mobile giving solution churches had

 Especially in the early days of online giving, webforms were clunky and designed for people on computers.
 To use one on a mobile device, you had to pinch and zoom and squint and scroll to navigate the form.